mobmewireless/true_queue/README.md

     redis_queue.remove_queue "queue1"
     redis_queue.remove_queues "queue1", "queue2"

-## Performance
+## Performance & Memory Usage

 Redis-queue is not written for really high throughput, but see spec/performance.rb.

-An indicative value is around 200,000 values stored and retrieved in 92s: ~2.1k/s read/write
+An indicative value is around 200,000 values stored and retrieved in 89s: ~2.2k/s read/write.

+It's also reasonably memory efficient because it uses hashes instead of plain strings to store values.
+200,000 values used 20MB (with each value 10 bytes).

 # {include:file:TODO.md}